ShadowDoggX/WAR/README.md

 # How To Use
 To use this program, simply open Start.js and copy the code seen there into the URL portion of a new bookmark.
 Name the bookmark whatever you wish, and have fun!

+# Password
+The default password is "war", and it can only be changed within the code.
+The password itself is encrypted in Base64 encryption, use a decoder/encoder tool to change the password.
+The password variable is "encodedStr".
+Look for that in the code.
+Place new password in the quotation marks.